-- Stem-loop shRNA clones from The RNAi Consortium (TRC) libraries supplied by Sigma-Aldrich (TRC 1.0 and 1.5).
-These include 80,000 clones against 15,000 human and mouse genes, and appropriate lentivirus transduction controls supplied by Sigma-Aldrich.
+- Stem-loop shRNA clones from The RNAi Consortium (TRC) libraries supplied by Sigma-Aldrich (TRC 1.0, 1.5 and 2.0).
+These include 100,000 clones against over 16,000 human and mouse genes, and appropriate lentivirus transduction controls supplied by Sigma-Aldrich.

 - Pooled siRNAs from two human siRNA libraries supplied by Thermo Fisher Scientific, siGENOME, and ON-TARGETplus.
 These include 18,174 pooled siRNAs against 19040 genes.

-Working in close collaboration with the laboratory of Scott W. Lowe, of the Sloan Kettering Institute’s Cancer Biology and Genetics Program, we provide investigators with various focused mir30 shRNA pooled libraries that target specific gene groups such as the kinome, the epigenome, the drugged genome, and many others.
+Working in close collaboration with the laboratory of Scott W. Lowe, of the Sloan-Kettering Institute’s Cancer Biology and Genetics Program, we provide investigators with various focused mir30 shRNA pooled libraries that target specific gene groups such as kinome, epigenome, drugged genome, DNA-damage-repair-response genes, and many others.

 Upon receiving a list of genes of interest to an investigator, the RNAi Core designs shRNAs against these genes using algorithms developed by Dr. Lowe’s lab.
 It then constructs off-the-chip libraries, and makes recommendations for experimental optimization.

 The choice of vector backbone, lentivirus or retrovirus delivery system, fluorescent markers, promoters, and selection markers can be provided in either a constitutive or inducible format.
-We also offer cloning and virus particle production services.
+We clone individual shRNA and pool libraries.

 The RNAi Core conducts RNAi-based screening of pooled shRNA libraries, arrayed focused shRNA libraries (using one individual shRNA per well), and siRNA libraries (using pooled siRNA against one gene per well).